 All owners of vehicles, including those that are not registered with the College's parking office are responsible to pay their fines within seven (7) days of the violation being issued.
 This regulation also allows the College to increase the late fines as the violations age.
 Registered vehicles that accumulate five or more College parking violations are subject to being towed and will not be released until all outstanding fines and penalties are paid to the College parking office.
-Unregistered vehicles that accumulate more than three College parking violations are subject to being towed or immobilized and will not be released until all outstanding fines are paid to the College parking office.
+Unregistered vehicles that accumulate more than three College parking violations are subject to being towed or immobilized and will not be released until all outstanding fines are paid to the College parking fines and penalties are paid to the College parking towed or immobilized and will not be released until all outstanding fines are paid to the College parking office.

-Fines are payable in Skinner Hall at the cashier's window in person or by mail.
-Visitor's payments may be made at the cashier's window by cash, check made payable to Mount Holyoke College, postal note, or money order.
+Fines are payable in person at the Parking Office window or by mail.
+Visitor's payments may be made at the Parking Office window by cash, check made payable to Mount Holyoke College, postal note, or money order.
 If paying by mail, do not send cash.
 Fines of Mount Holyoke College students, faculty, and staff will be charged to their general bills and are due upon receipt.
-Payments from students, faculty, and staff will not be accepted at the parking window and must be made to the cashier's window.